 The Pax 2 is quite easy to clean, and Ploom includes a cleaning kit alongside the unit for this very purpose.
 I recommend cleaning your Pax 2’s bowl, screens, and vapor path on a fairly frequent basis (at least once a week for heavy vapers) to ensure that you get the best possible vape session every time.

 Overall, the Pax 2 is a sleek portable vaporizer with a solid vapor output and long lasting battery, and I definitely feel that Ploom has made several great improvements over the first generation Pax.
 I love taking the Pax 2 with me while I’m hiking in the summer, and I’m definitely looking forward to bringing it with me on the ski hills this winter!
 Moreover, the Pax 2 comes with a 10 year warranty, giving you piece of mind should anything go wrong!
-I recommend purchasing the Pax 2 here on their Official Wesbite!
+I recommend purchasing the Pax 2 here on Vapeworld!
 Once you have a Pax 2, don’t forget to check out my hidden features guide!